SciBorgs/SciGuides/BasicArmBot.md

 ## Making the claw

 Congrats!
-We've learned how to make an IO subsystem, and now's the time you put your skills to the test.
+We've learned how to make an IO subsystem, so now's the time you put your skills to the test.
 Write IO subsystem code for the static claw at the end of the arm.

 Think about the requirements of this claw.
 Here's a hint: how fast the claw runs is nearly irrelevant for what the claw should do.
 Its only goal is to intake, hold, and spit out whatever's in its grasp when told to.
-In the same vein, it won't be substantial to create a simulated version; we don't care about simulating it, unless we want to make a full-fledged game relying on intaking (maybe an idea)?
+In the same vein, it won't be substantial to create a simulated version; we don't care about simulating it, unless we want to make a full-fledged game relying on intaking (maybe a cool idea)?

-Try to do this one by yourself before looking below!
+Try to do this one by yourself!

+^^ Should this one be guided through like before?
+Maybe just doing the interface would be fine, and leaving impls + subsystem up to them

 ## Converting the drivetrain

 Here's your final challenge!
 Turn your basic drivetrain subsystem to a subsystem implementation.
-For simulation, you can use [WPILIB's `DifferentialDrivetrainSim`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/simulation/DifferentialDrivetrainSim.html).
 Good luck!

 ## The Simulation GUI

 Now that you've completed all of your subsystems and mechanisms, it's time for the fun part.
 Piecing it all together!

-You should begin your exploration [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/introduction.html).
-Continuing, open up the sim gui and explore it.
-More specific details on it can be found in the [next entry](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/simulation-gui.html).
+For starters, get the gist of what's happening [here](/Simulation.md).
+You'll be using a Mechanism2d to simulate your arm like in the blocky gif you say earlier.